Lower Back Pain: Symptoms, Causes & Treatments | Carbon Chiro

 Symptoms & Treatments of Lower Back Pain

 Lower back pain symptoms can vary depending on the underlying cause.
 Common symptoms include dull or sharp pain in the lumbar region, muscle stiffness, limited mobility, and pain that worsens with movement or prolonged sitting.
-Some people may experience radiating pain down the legs (sciatica), tingling, or numbness, particularly if nerves are involved.
+Some people may experience radiating pain down the legs (sciatica), tingling, or numbness if nerves are involved.
 Chronic lower back pain can interfere with daily tasks and lead to posture imbalances if left untreated.

 If you are experiencing lower back pain, contact Carbon Chiro for an assessment and personalised treatment plan.
 Early intervention can help restore mobility, reduce discomfort, and prevent chronic pain from developing.